 Female mealybugs do not fly or crawl far, so infestations are usually brought in on an infested plant.
-Inspect new plants carefully before putting them in a greenhouse or conservatory and, where possible, keep them in quarantine for a month or so before adding new acquisitions to an existing collection.
+Inspect new plants carefully before putting them in a greenhouse or conservatory and, where possible, keep them in quarantine (isolated from other plants) for at least a month before adding new acquisitions to an existing collection.

-It can be simpler to dispose of heavily infested plants rather than try to eliminate mealybugs.
+- It can be simpler to dispose of heavily affected plants rather than try to eliminate mealybugs

-A ladybird, Cryptolaemus montrouzieri, can be released into greenhouses to control mealybugs.
+, can be released into greenhouses to control mealybugs.
 Note that the ladybird's larvae look like large mealybugs!
 Both the adult ladybirds and their larvae are able to find and eat mealybugs and their eggs in confined spaces on the plants.
-Parasitic wasps (Leptomastix spp.) are also available for use against this pest.
+Parasitic wasps (Leptomastix

 The ladybird and parasitic wasps need relatively high temperatures and so are only likely to be successful during May to September.
-They are susceptible to most insecticides and should therefore be used as an alternative, rather than in addition to chemical control.
-They are available by mail order from suppliers of biological controls.
+They are susceptible to most insecticides and should therefore be used as an alternative, rather than in addition to pesticide control.
+They are available by mail order from suppliers of biological controls

 Due partly to the waxy covering mealybugs are difficult to control with insecticides, affected plants should be sprayed thoroughly.
 In many cases it may be impossible to eliminate mealybugs.